Pappy Boyington: Prisoner of war

-Following a determined but futile search, Boyington was declared missing in action (MIA).
+Following a determined but futile search, Boyington was declared missing in action.
 He had been picked up on 3 January 1944 by the Imperial Japanese Navy submarine I-181 and taken to Rabaul, becoming a prisoner of war.
 (I-181 was sunk 13 days after picking him up.)
-According to Boyington's autobiography, he was never accorded official P.O.W. status by the Japanese, and his captivity was not reported to the Red Cross.
+According to Boyington's autobiography, he was never accorded official POW status by the Japanese, and his captivity was not reported to the Red Cross.

 He spent the rest of the war, some 20 months, in Japanese prison camps.
 After being held temporarily at Rabaul and then Truk, where he survived the massive U.S. Navy raid known as "Operation Hailstone", he was transported first to Ōfuna and finally to Ōmori Prison Camp near Tokyo.
-During that time he was selected for temporary promotion to the rank of lieutenant colonel.
+During that time, he was selected for temporary promotion to the rank of lieutenant colonel.
 A fellow American prisoner of war was Medal of Honor recipient submarine Captain Richard O'Kane.
 At Ōfuna, Boyington was interned with the former Olympic distance runner and downed aviator Lieutenant Louis Zamperini.

 On August 29, 1945, after the atomic bombs and the Japanese capitulation, Boyington was liberated from Japanese custody at Omori Prison Camp.
 Boyington returned to the United States at Naval Air Station Alameda on September 12, 1945, where he was met by 21 former squadron members from VMF-214.
-That night, a party for him was held at the St. Francis Hotel in downtown San Francisco that was covered by Life magazine in its issue Oct.
-1, 1945.
+That night, a party for him was held at the St. Francis Hotel in downtown San Francisco that was covered by LIFE in its issue October 1, 1945.
 The coverage of the party marked the first time that the magazine had ever shown people consuming alcohol.
 Prior to his arrival, on September 6, he accepted his temporary lieutenant colonel's commission in the Marine Corps.

-Post-war
+Postwar

-Shortly after his return to the U.S., as a lieutenant colonel, Boyington was ordered to Washington to receive the nation's highest military honor—the Medal of Honor—from the president.
+Shortly after his return to the U.S., as a lieutenant colonel, Boyington was ordered to Washington, DC, to receive the nation's highest military honor—the Medal of Honor—from the president.
 The medal had been awarded by the late President Franklin D. Roosevelt in March 1944 and held in the capital until such time as he could receive it.
 On October 4, 1945, Boyington received the Navy Cross from the Commandant of the Marine Corps for the Rabaul raid.
-On October 5, "Nimitz Day," he and some other sailors and Marines who were also awarded the Medal of Honor were presented their medals at the White House by President Harry S. Truman.
+On October 5, "Nimitz Day", some other sailors, marines, and he who were also awarded the Medal of Honor were presented their medals at the White House by President Harry S Truman.

-Following the receipt of his Medal of Honor and Navy Cross, Boyington made a Victory Bond Tour.
+Following the receipt of his Medal of Honor and Navy Cross, Boyington made a Victory Bond tour.
 Originally ordered to the Marine Corps Schools, Quantico, he was later directed to report to the commanding general, Marine Air West Coast, Marine Corps Air Station, Miramar, San Diego, California.
 He retired from the Marine Corps on August 1, 1947, and because he was specially commended for the performance of duty in actual combat, he was promoted to colonel.